 There are many different studies on the effects of anabolic-androgenic steroids (AAS), and most of them seem to focus on the negative effects.
-Research has linked high blood pressure, liver damage, mood swings, and even prostate cancer to anabolic steroids.
+Research has linked high blood pressure, liver damage, mood swings, and even prostate cancer to steroids.
 Despite the negatives, some studies may actually suggest that AAS cycling for prostate cancer prevention is possible.
 Here is what you should know – though keep in mind that this article is for information purposes only and should not be used in place of professional medical advice.

 What Is Prostate Cancer?

 Prostate cancer is a cancer of the male prostate gland, which is responsible for making the fluid to protect and nourish sperm.
 It much more common in older men than in their younger counterparts, too.
 No one is really sure what exactly causes prostate cancer, but researchers do know that hormones play a vital role in its development and treatment.
 Research shows that cancerous cells in the process actually feed on androgen to grow, and over time, this allows the cancer to grow and spread.

 Current treatments for prostate cancer include chemotherapy, surgery, and radiation – just like other forms of cancer.
 However, because scientists are aware that hormones play such an integral role in prostate cancer, they also work to deplete the amount of androgen in the body and fill up androgen receptors with AR antagonists.

 Although this treatment shows promise, the trouble is that the body develops certain mechanisms to combat this, including mutations in the androgen receptors themselves.